 What Are Those Tiny Black Bugs In My Bed That Aren’t Bed Bugs?

-If a bug has decided to make your resting spot their own, it’s natural for your brain to immediately jump to the conclusion that you have bed bugs.
+If a bug has decided to make your resting spot its own, it’s natural for your brain to jump to the conclusion that you have bed bugs immediately.
 But there are a number of similar household bugs in Florida and other parts of the country that might find their way into your sleeping quarters.

-However, unlike bed bugs, roach nymphs are usually cylindrical rather than oval.
+However, roach nymphs are usually cylindrical rather than oval, unlike bed bugs.

-In terms of behavior, you don’t really have to worry about getting bitten by a cockroach nymph.
-What you should worry about, though, is the fact that nymphs are newly hatched cockroaches and a red flag for possible roach infestations.
-Homeowners who want to know how to get rid of cockroaches often try home remedies unsuccessfully before they resort to seeking professional help to resolve the problem.
-If you see a nymph—in your bed or otherwise—call an expert in quickly to deal with the problem before your population multiplies.
+In terms of behavior, you don’t have to worry about getting bitten by a cockroach nymph.
+What you should worry about, though, is the fact that larvae are newly hatched cockroaches and a red flag for possible roach infestations.
+Homeowners who want to know how to get rid of cockroaches often try home remedies unsuccessfully before seeking professional help to resolve the problem.
+If you see a nymph—in your bed or otherwise—call an expert quickly to deal with the problem before your population multiplies.

-Booklice also go by the name psocids, a shorthand for Psocidae, the family to which these insects belongs.
+Booklice also goes by the name psocids, a shorthand for Psocidae, the family to which these insects belongs.

-In its younger (nymph) stage, a booklouse is strikingly similar to a bed bug.
+A booklouse resembles a bed bug in its younger (nymph) stage.
 Adult booklice, however, differ from bed bugs by having a termite-like appearance.
 Their bodies are long and soft with thin antennae.
 They may also have wings.

-Booklice like humid areas, and are quite attracted to damp books.
-If your bed or bedding is damp, you could find them nearby.
+Booklice like humid areas and are pretty attracted to damp books.
+If your bed or bedding is wet, you could find them nearby.

-Contrary to what the common name might indicate, booklice are not true lice, since they are not parasites.
+Contrary to what the common name might indicate, booklice are not actual lice since they are not parasites.
 Why does this matter?
 A booklouse won’t bite you.
 It also doesn’t transmit any diseases to humans.
-However, if you feel like you’re being overrun, you can try vacuuming infested areas, reducing the humidity inside your house by opening doors and windows and discarding infested food.
+However, if you feel you’re being overrun, you can try vacuuming infested areas, reducing the humidity inside your house by opening doors and windows, and discarding infested food.
 If these initial efforts don’t succeed, your best bet is to contact a pest control expert.

 Of all the bed bug “wannabes” here, the carpet beetle is probably the one that least resembles a bed bug, but we’re mentioning them because these bugs can end up in your bedroom.
 The antennae and hard exoskeleton are dead giveaways that it’s a carpet beetle in your home instead of a bed bug.
 The carpet beetle’s body is black or dark brown and may or may not have white patterns and reddish-orange scales.
 Their bodies also have tiny hairs.

-Spider beetles—which are not actually spiders—are most commonly found in wooden structures, especially near places where food is stored.
+Spider beetles—not spiders—are most commonly found in wooden structures, especially near places where food is stored.
 They resemble bed bugs in that they are oval and can be any color from brown to reddish-brown to almost black.

 Spider beetles don’t bite, and they’re not considered a serious pest.
 The best way to keep these insects away is to remove infested food items.
-However, spider beetles are foragers that will go after all kinds of foods.
-So while you may clean out your pantry, you may not realize these beetles are actually feeding on insects within your walls, animal droppings in your attic or a nest in your crawl space.
-If you continue to see a lot of them after addressing usual problem areas, hiring a pro can help.
+However, spider beetles are foragers that will go after various foods.
+So while you may clean out your pantry, you may not realize these beetles feed on insects within your walls, animal droppings in your attic, or a nest in your crawl space.
+If you continue to see many of them after addressing the usual problem areas, hiring a pro can help.